 The Board receives cash flow projections on a monthly basis as well as information regarding cash balances.
-At the balance sheet date, these projections indicated that the Group expected to have sufficient liquid resources to meet its obligations under all reasonably expected given by the contraction of the contract
+At the balance sheet date, these projections indicated that the Group expected to have sufficient liquid resources to meet its obligations under all reasonably expected circumstances.